LunarG/VulkanSamples/BUILD.md

 ##Test

 The test executibles can be found in the dbuild/tests directory.
 The tests use the Google gtest infrastructure.
-Tests avilable so far:
+Tests available so far:
 - xglinfo: Report GPU properties
 - xglbase: Test basic entry points
 - xgl_blit_tests: Test XGL Blits (copy, clear, and resolve)